jarojasag/lac_decarbonization/docs/source/mathdoc_afolu.rst

 #. **Calculate adjusted transitions and emissions from conversion**

 .. note::
-   **MODELNAMEHERE** Accounts for increases in crop demand for livestock feed, but changes to diet are not reflected in crop mix.
+   SISEPEUDE accounts for increases in crop demand for livestock feed, but changes to diet are not reflected in crop mix.

 Adjusting the Land Use Transition Matrix